beginning of content

 What is emphysema?

-Emphysema is a long-term lung condition.
-It is one of several lung conditions that, as a group, are known as chronic obstructive pulmonary disease (COPD).
+Emphysema is a chronic (long-term) lung condition.
+It is one of several lung problems that cause chronic obstructive pulmonary disease (COPD).

 Your lungs are made up of many little air sacs, called alveoli.
 In people with emphysema, the walls of the alveoli are damaged.
-This causes the small airways in your lungs to collapse when you breathe out.
-This makes it hard for air to flow into your lungs and even harder for it to flow out.
+This causes the small airways in your lungs to collapse when you breathe out, making it hard for air to flow into your lungs and even harder for it to flow out.

 The damage also makes the alveoli become bigger and less elastic.
 Over time, your lung tissue becomes stiff and cannot take oxygen into your body as effectively.